nkanven/maviance-qatesting-task/README.md

 # Deployment
+Install the dependecies on requirements.txt
+Functional Test automations were made using Selenium Python.

+Non functional (Performance / Load) tests were done with python library Locust.
-Install the dependecies on requirements.txt and launch `locust` cmd to run performance / load test.
+Launch `locust` cmd to run performance / load test.
 Web UI test can be accessible through http://0.0.0.0:8089